 Other medical services may be covered as well if your physician determines that they are medically necessary.
 If your Medicaid coverage plan denies a procedure or a piece of equipment, you can always appeal the decision.
 Your appeal rights are spelled out in the paperwork you received when you signed up for Medicaid in IN.

 If you need a service deemed what is not covered by Medicaid, and need to file an appeal, you will need a prescription or a letter from your doctor.
-In addition you may need some additional supporting documentation explaining why you need the service, how the service will benefit you, and what, if any alternative treatments are available.
-Medicaid appeals can take several months to address, so prepare accordingly.
+In addition, you may need some additional supporting documentation explaining why you need the service, how the service will benefit you, and what, if any alternative treatments are available.
+Download our informative guide to learn more about Medicaid coverage and costs.

 - Non-emergency transportation